nuneskris/nuneskris.github.io/_portfolio/2-1-0DataManagement.md

 <img src='/images/portfolio/CurateProcess.png'>

 ## Data Cleansing
 Data cleansing, also known as data scrubbing, refers specifically to the process of detecting and correcting (or removing) corrupt or inaccurate records from a dataset.
 The primary goal of data cleansing is to improve data quality by fixing errors and inconsistencies.

-This process includes:
+### Validation

-### Error Correction
+## Error Handling
 Fixing known errors in data (e.g., typos, incorrect values).

-### Handling Missing Values
-Imputing, deleting, or flagging missing values.

-### Standardization
+## Conform
 Ensuring data follows a common format (e.g., date formats, text casing).

-### Deduplication
-Identifying and removing duplicate records.

-### Validation
-Ensuring data conforms to rules and constraints (e.g., data types, ranges).

-## Data Annotation
-Adding metadata, tags, or annotations to enhance understanding and usability.
+Data Annotation Adding metadata, tags, or annotations to enhance understanding and usability.

-## Data Integration
+# Integrate
 Combining data from different sources into a unified dataset.

 ## Data Transformation